- Home

 This isn’t to say that one style of friendship is better than the other – as closeness comes in many forms – but it might help to explain why many men have fewer friends than women in later life.
 Plus, these findings won’t be true for everyone as we all socialise differently, regardless of what gender we identify as.

-Dunbar’s studies have also found that because of these one-to-one, intimate friendships, women are more likely to maintain connections when life gets busy with careers and families.
+Dunbar’s studies have also found that because of their one-to-one, intimate friendships, women are more likely to maintain connections when life gets busy.
 Meanwhile, men are more likely to let friendships fizzle out.

 “[Men’s] friendships are much more casual,” Dunbar told The Herald.
 “It’s not to say that they don’t have the same elements, they’re just much more casual.
 If somebody disappears […] or something for six months, it’s just ‘ok, we’ll find somebody else to go drinking with’ and that’s perfectly ok.
 Boys’ friendships tend not to break up catastrophically.”